LeonidasVarveropoulos/robot-frc/README.md

 This is a ROS node that allows for the quick creation of simple PIDs to be used throughout the robot.

 ## 6. [reset_pose](https://github.com/LeonidasVarveropoulos/robot-frc/wiki/ROS-API:-reset_pose)
-This is a ROS node that allows for the reseting of the robot pose without restarting all the sensors.
+This is a ROS node that allows for the resetting of the robot pose without restarting all the sensors.